csb6/html-plus-plus/README.md

 template parameter pack of child nodes).
 Using inheritance and `static_assert`, along with "phantom" types (e.g. `img` inherits from an empty struct named `body_element_tag`), ensures that the tags make semantic sense as children of a given node.
+In this way, HTML can be given a degree of type-checking.

-The output text is assembled by pre-order traversing the tree of types, calling each constructor recursively.
+The output text is assembled by pre-order traversing the tree of types, calling each type's constructor recursively.
 Each element adds its opening tag (e.g. "<html>\n") to a string that is then passed by reference to each child element recursively.
-Once all children have added their tags, each node adds its closing tag (e.g. "</html>") and returns from its constructor.
+Once all children have added their opening tags, each node adds its closing tag (e.g. "</html>") and returns from its constructor.
 The string is stored in a member of the top-level node (`html`) and can be printed and/or used like a normal string at runtime.
 The string is assembled at runtime;
 however, the structure of the document is defined at compile-time.

 **Should I use it**

-No.
+No, but I think the type-checking aspect could be useful.
+I haven't added all HTML tags, but in theory this library could be extended in such a way that you could write HTML with somewhat strong typing, which might be useful for ensuring HTML standards conformance.

 Hope this project is interesting (and concerning) to you!